-14. ESSAY: WHAT MAKES FOR A GOOD ESSAY RESPONSE
+13. ESSAY: WHAT MAKES FOR A GOOD ESSAY RESPONSE

 I have written an entire memo on what makes for a good essay response.
 It's called Tip Sheet on How to Write a Law School Essay Exam.
-The class webpage and Exam Archive link to it.
 You should scrutinize it: It tells you exactly how to maximize your grade by providing solid legal analysis.
 Another document I've written to help you understand what makes for a good essay response is Three Examples of Exam Writing.
-There is a link to this one, as well, on the class webpage and in the Exam Archive.
+Both of these documents can be found via links on the class webpage and in the Exam Archive.
 I strongly recommend reading these documents as exam preparation.

 Another resource you might take a look at is an exam writing exercise I did in class in Fall 2016: Gerald v.
-Stephen, Exam Writing Exercise - In-Class.
-It contains multiple examples of exam writing for an intentional torts issue.
+Stephen, Exam Writing Exercise - In-Class.8 It contains